2022's best Apple deals deliver serious savings across the whole Apple range, from iPhones and iPads, to AirPods, Apple TVs, HomePods and more.

 The most affordable of the 2018 iPhones was and remains the XR (£629, AU$1049).
 It has a 6.1in LCD screen and a single-sensor camera, but it remains a good choice for iPhone fans on a budget.

 Best Apple iPad deals

-Next up is the iPad Mini (5th Generation), which is smaller than the standard iPad but actually more expensive (£399, AU$599) on account of its larger storage and more advanced display.
+Next up is the iPad Mini, which is smaller than the standard iPad but actually more expensive (£399 / $399 / AU$599) on account of its larger storage and more advanced display.

 The iPad Air has typically been the pick of the range for those who are more content consumers than content creators.
 At £579 (AU$899) it's a big step up in price over the standard iPad, but it has a bigger, more advanced screen, a faster processor and more storage, all built into a thinner and lighter chassis.

-If you are a content creator – or simply someone who wants the best that Apple has to offer – you should check out the iPad Pros, which have even more power and even more storage than the iPad Air.
-There's an 11-inch version (£769, AU$1329) and a 12.9-inch model (£969, AU$1649).
+If you are a content creator – or simply someone who wants the best that Apple has to offer – you should check out the iPad Pro, the most powerful iPad you can get.
+The new iPad Pro 12.9 costs from £999 / $1099 / AU$1649 and is a What Hi-Fi?
+Awards 2021 winner.

 Despite these all being relatively new models, there are discounts around.
 You'll find the very best below.

 Beats by Dr. Dre has been a subsidiary of Apple since 2014 and its popular headphones and earbuds are probably the strongest rivals to AirPods when it comes to sheer ubiquity.
 We may not find them class leaders in terms of sound quality, but they're no doubt among the more stylish pairs out there and feature some of the most interesting wireless technology courtesy of Apple's own W1 Bluetooth chip.
 There are plenty of discounts to be had on Beats' wide range of headphones, especially now that Apple is due to launch its own AirPods Max over-ear headphones soon.
 You'll find today's cheapest prices on the most popular Beats models below.